Desireé Bassett

 Desiree Apolonio Ragoza (Bassett) (born September 11, 1992) is an American rock guitarist and recording artist.
-She has performed alongside mainline performers such as Sammy Hagar, Ted Nugent, Living Colour, Barry Goudreau, the Marshall Tucker Band, Jennifer Batten, Vinnie Moore, Uli Jon Roth, Andy Aledort, Devon Allman, James Montgomery, members of the Allman Brothers Band, and MANY more.
+She has performed alongside mainline performers such as Sammy Hagar, Ted Nugent, Living Colour, Barry Goudreau, the Marshall Tucker Band, Jennifer Batten, Vinnie Moore, Uli Jon Roth, Andy Aledort, Devon Allman, James Montgomery, members of the Allman Brothers Band, among others.
 She has released two studio albums and has performed on both coasts of the United States.
 Now married, she continues to pursue her music career writing songs for her next coming albums as well as performing in a multitude of groups.

 Early life

 Ragoza (Bassett) was born in New Haven, Connecticut to Daniel (who also acted as her manager) and Myrna Bassett.
 At 2 years old, Ragoza's musical ability was encouraged by her parents after hearing her sing herself to sleep singing Reba McEntire songs.
 A year later, she began playing a half-size Lotus guitar.

 By the time she was 5, her father began training her on a full-sized 1983 Ibanez Roadstar II.
 At 8, she played her first competition at the local fair grounds playing a Joe Satriani cover, coming in second place.
-At the age of 9, she began taking singing and guitar lessons at the University of Connecticut music program, where it was discovered she had perfect pitch and could play by ear.
+At the age of nine, she began taking singing and guitar lessons at the University of Connecticut music program, where it was discovered she had perfect pitch and could play by ear.
 She soon began giving lessons herself.
 Ragoza counts among her influences Jeff Beck, Rik Emmett, Jimi Hendrix, Reba McEntire, the Allman Brothers and her personal idol Joe Satriani.